Krimulda – Bishop’s Castle Kremon

 History

-In the Middle Ages Kremon was one of the most important strongholds belonging to the Riga cathedral chapter.
-It was created during the reign of archbishop Albert Suerbeer, probably around 1255.
-In 1312 it was mentioned as the property of the archbishopric, illegally seized by the Teutonic Order.
-Not counting this short period, it remained in the hands of the cathedral chapter until the great invasion of the Moscow troops of Ivan the Terrible against Livonia in the 16th century.
-Then, after the end of the war, together with the majority of the region, it found itself within the boundaries of the Polish–Lithuanian Commonwealth.
-In 1601, the castle was occupied by the Swedish army, which, unable to keep the stronghold, blew it up.
+Kremon Castle was one of the most important defensive structures belonging to the Riga cathedral chapter in the Middle Ages.
+It was built during the Archbishop Albert Suerbeer, probably around 1255.
+In 1312, the castle was recorded as property of the archbishopric (“castrum Cremun”), illegally seized by the Teutonic Knights.
+Apart from this short period, it remained in the hands of the cathedral chapter until the great invasion of Ivan the Terrible’s Muscovite troops in Livonia in the 16th century.
+Then, after the end of the war, together with most of the region, it passed to the Polish-Lithuanian Commonwealth.
+In 1601, the castle was captured by Swedish troops, who, unable to hold the stronghold, blew it up.
 Although significant fragments of the castle survived, it ceased to play any military role.
-After the occupation of Livonia by Sweden, it became privately owned and the new owners did not undertake to rebuild it.
+After Sweden occupied Livonia, it became private property, but the new owners did not undertake its reconstruction.

 Architecture